 Only once the above elements are understood within the context of a specific building and use, should mechanical heating or cooling strategies be implemented.
 In a typical UK office, passive measures related to heating and cooling can reduce total energy consumption by more than 60% (Link).

 The supply of fresh air in internal environments is essential to occupant wellbeing.
 Lack of ventilation results in a build up of harmful pollutants in the air such as CO2, particulate matter and TVOC’s (Toxic Volatile Organic Compounds).
-While levels of these pollutants can be reduced by minimising their sources (such as paints and cleaning products for TVOCs), there will always be a need to refresh the air.
+While levels of these pollutants can be reduced by minimizing their sources (such as paints and cleaning products for TVOCs), there will always be a need to refresh the air.
 Therefore, to reduce energy consumption it is essential to supply fresh air as efficiently as possible.

 Using openable windows can provide this, with the bonus of free cooling, although the design must account for times when it is too hot outside, and any issues with noise or air quality.
-Appropriate sizing of fans and ductwork along with limiting ventilation rates to optimal levels based on usage of the space allows for fan energy consumption to be minimised where mechanical ventilation is needed.
+Appropriate sizing of fans and ductwork along with limiting ventilation rates to optimal levels based on usage of the space allows for fan energy consumption to be minimized where mechanical ventilation is needed.
 In a typical UK office, passive measures related to ventilation can reduce total energy consumption by more than 25% (Link).

-Achieving the necessary levels of light to ensure occupant wellbeing requires maximising the availability of daylight and then supplementing with efficient and bespoke artificial lighting.
+Achieving the necessary levels of light to ensure occupant wellbeing requires maximizing the availability of daylight and then supplementing with efficient and bespoke artificial lighting.
 Levels of daylight vary significantly by location and time of year; this means that lighting design choices must be well-thought-out to ensure the needs of occupants are met.
 External and internal shading should be used to combat glare and reduce unwanted solar gain.

-Glazing areas should be designed to maximise daylight, while also minimising the risk of overheating and heat loss.
+Glazing areas should be designed to maximize daylight, while also minimizing the risk of overheating and heat loss.
 Positioning glazing as high on the façade as possible allows maximum daylight penetration, whereas low level glazing increases solar gain without providing much daylight benefit (your building will be too hot while still being dark).
-Artificial lighting should only be considered once natural daylight has been fully utilised.
+Artificial lighting should only be considered once natural daylight has been fully utilized.
 Efficient LEDs should be used to provide optimum levels of light based on the use requirements of the space, with daylight and occupancy-based controls to allow for the reduction of unnecessary energy consumption.
 In a typical UK office, passive measures related to lighting can reduce total energy consumption by more than 40% (Link).

 Bringing it back to Net Zero